camilapensolvers/GitHubAvilaMarco-Ensolvers-Challenge/README.md

 - Node 18.16.1

 # Consideration
+* for install packages of node use, i forgot resolve dependency problem: npm install --force
-I use H2 is a sql in-memory database for execute the project that you need run the nexts commands: in frondent folder run:
+* I use H2 is a sql in-memory database for execute the project that you need run the nexts commands: in frondent folder run:
 - npm run dev